|

 effectively, appropriately and legally in achieving is mission

-- Read material for meetings in advance and any other relevant preparation
+and goals.
+Read material for meetings in advance and any other relevant preparation Attend

 all their fiduciary duties and responsibilities (see below)